Releasing Inequality Phenomenon in $\ell_{\infty}$-norm Adversarial Training via Input Gradient Distillation: Discussion and Analysis

-In this paper, we test two types of noise.
-One is the additive noise like Gaussian noise and Poisson noise, where $x' = x + \delta*m$, and the other is the multiplicative-additive noise like INA2 and impulse noise, where $x' = x * (1 - m) + \delta * m$.
-For conciseness, we also view occlusion as a kind of noise, whose formula of $x'$ is the same as the multiplicative-additive noise's.
+We test two types of noise in our paper.
+One is the additive noise like INA1, Gaussian noise, and shot noise, where $\vec{x}' = \vec{x} + \vec{\delta}*\vec{m}$, and the other is the multiplicative-additive noise like INA2 and impulse noise, where $\vec{x}' = \vec{x} * (1 - \vec{m}) + \vec{\delta} * \vec{m}$.
+For conciseness, we also view occlusion as a noise whose formula of $\vec{x}'$ is the same as the multiplicative-additive noise's.
+In this section, we explain how we analyze the model's robustness against noise through the input gradients.\\